 Since fumigants exist as solids that can release toxic gases on reacting with water (zinc phosphide, aluminum phosphide) or with acids (sodium or calcium cyanide), as liquids (ethylene dibromide, dibromochloropropane, formaldehyde) that can vaporize at ambient temperature, or as gases (methyl bromide, hydrogen cyanide, ethylene oxide), inhalation is the most common route of exposure (Table 111–1).
 In their gaseous forms fumigants are generally heavier than air and will stay concentrated just above the ground surface and lower floors of buildings.

 Their exposure risk is enhanced by their general lack of good warning properties, non–species-selective effects, and high potency.
-Although chemicals from many different classes were used in the past as fumigants, only a ...
+Although chemicals from many different classes were used in the past as fumigants, only a few remain in use ...